DXUE: Profile

 In 2013, Viva South, Inc. acquired the franchises of Ultimate Entertainment Inc. In October 2014, the station went back on air as Oomph Radio, carrying a CHR/Top 40 format.
-In June 2016, the station rebranded back to 103.5 UE and added 70s, 80s and 90s to its playlist, despite retaining its format.
+In June 2016, the station rebranded back to 103.5 UE (Ultimate Entertainment) and added 70s, 80s and 90s to its playlist, despite retaining its format.
 However, the following month, Oomph Radio returned.
 In February 2017, the Oomph Radio brand was retired once again due to management decision.

-On May 1, 2017, the station was relaunched as Halo Halo, the first and only FM station in each city playing only Original Pilipino Music.
+On May 1, 2017, the station was relaunched as Halo Halo Radio, the first and only FM station in each city playing only Original Pilipino Music.